Clarifai/old-docs/api-guide/annotate/annotations.md

 {% endtab %}
 {% endtabs %}

-#### List Labeled Annotations by Input IDs and Annotation IDs
+#### List Annotations by Input IDs and Annotation IDs

 You can list annotations by both input IDs and annotation IDs.
 Number of input IDs and annotation IDs should be the same.
+Since we are finding annotatieon by IDs this will match any user or model created annotations.

 {% tabs %}
 {% tab title="gRPC Python" %}